How to Help a Child With ADHD: Practical Strategies for Parents

 A mother points to a visual schedule while talking to her smiling son in their The Woodlands home The image illustrates behavioral strategies and how to help a child with adhd follow daily directions

-Parenting a child with ADHD can be challenging, but supportive strategies can help children develop important skills for focus, organization, and emotional control.
+Parenting a child with ADHD can be challenging, especially when everyday routines turn into repeated reminders, arguments, or emotional outbursts.
+Supportive strategies can help children develop skills for focus, organization, emotional control, and follow-through.

 Effective parenting strategies for ADHD include: